K2GQ/k2gq.github.io/_posts/2024-02-21-echolink-web.md

 Once logged in, connecting to another station is straightforward.
 To start transmitting, either click on the Transmit button or press and hold the space bar.
 Remember, you can only transmit when the EchoLink Web page is actively in use on your screen.

-Additional techincal details can be found here: [https://www.echolink.org/faq_webapp.htm](https://www.echolink.org/faq_webapp.htm)
+Additional techincal details on EchoLink Web can be found here: [https://www.echolink.org/faq_webapp.htm](https://www.echolink.org/faq_webapp.htm)